 We then got to the castle hotel and this place is something else.
 It has been a really good balance of activity & leisure.
 More to come..."

 "Podcasting opens a window into the soul of a creator."

-Gina Freize is the founder and Cheese Wiz of Venissimo Cheese and host of Noon on Tuesday, a weekly podcast all about cheese, all the time.
+Gina Freize is the founder and Cheese Wiz of Venissimo Cheese and host of Noon on Tuesday, a blog series all about cheese all the time.